 Once the shoot is complete, this is a great time to make sure to give everyone a timeline for delivering final photos and setting final expectations.
 I normally remind my team that I will be delivering photos within 7-12 days.

-I like to try to delivery before that time frame but I don’t like to rush.
+I like to try to deliver before that time frame but I don’t like to rush.

 - Pack your gear the day before